 The effect of avanafil on the pharmacokinetics of omeprazole (a CYP2C19 substrate), rosiglitazone (a CYP2C8 substrate), and desipramine (a CYP2D6 substrate) was evaluated in an open-label, three cohort, crossover study.
 Nineteen healthy male volunteers received a single 40 omeprazole delayed-release capsule once daily for 8 days (Days 1-8), and a single 200 mg avanafil on Day 8.
 Twelve hour pharmacokinetics of omeprazole on Days 7 and 8 were compared.
 Co-administration with avanafil resulted in an approximate 5.9% increase in AUC0-inf and 8.6% increase in Cmax of omeprazole.
 Twenty healthy male volunteers received a single 8 mg rosiglitazone tablet then a single 200 mg avanafil.
 Twenty-four hour pharmacokinetics of rosiglitazone with and without avanafil were compared.
 Co-administration with avanafil resulted in an approximate 2.0% increase in AUC0-inf and 14% decrease in Cmax of rosiglitazone.
 Twenty healthy male volunteers received a single 50 mg desipramine tablet then a single 200 mg avanafil tablet 2 hours after desipramine.
 Ninety-six hour pharmacokinetics of desipramine with and without avanafil were compared.
 Co-administration with avanafil resulted in an approximate 5.7% increase in AUC0-inf and 5.2% increase in Cmax of desipramine.

-STENDRA was evaluated in 3 randomized, double-blind, placebo-controlled, parallel group trials of up to 3 months in duration.
-In these 3 trials, STENDRA was taken as needed at doses of 50 mg, 100 mg, and 200 mg.
-Patients were instructed to take 1 dose of study drug approximately 30 minutes prior to initiation of sexual activity.
+STENDRA was evaluated in three randomized, double-blind, placebo-controlled, parallel group trials of 2 to 3 months in duration.
+STENDRA was taken as needed at doses of 50 mg, 100 mg, and 200 mg (Study 1) and 100 mg and 200 mg (Study 2 and Study 3).
+Patients were instructed to take 1 dose of study drug approximately 30 minutes (Study 1 and Study 2) or approximately 15 minutes (Study 3) prior to initiation of sexual activity.
 Food and alcohol intake was not restricted.

-In addition, a subset of patients from 2 of these trials were enrolled into an open-label extension trial.
-In the open-label extension trial, all eligible patients were initially assigned to avanafil 100 mg.
+A subset of patients from 2 of these trials were enrolled into an open-label extension trial.
+In the openlabel extension trial, all eligible patients were initially assigned to avanafil 100 mg.
 At any point during the trial, patients could request to have their dose of avanafil increased to 200 mg or decreased to 50 mg based on their individual response to treatment.

 Results in the General ED Population (Study 1)

-STENDRA was evaluated in 646 men with ED of various etiologies (organic, psychogenic, mixed).
+STENDRA was evaluated in 646 men with ED of various etiologies (organic, psychogenic, mixed) in a randomized, double-blind, parallel, placebo-controlled fixed dose trial of 3 months in duration.
 The mean age was 55.7 years (range 23 to 88 years).
 The population was 85.6% White, 13.2% Black, 0.9% Asian, and 0.3% of other races.
 The mean duration of ED was approximately 6.5 years.
-STENDRA at doses of 50 mg, 100 mg, and 200 mg demonstrated statistically significant improvement in all 3 primary efficacy variables relative to placebo (see Table 6).
+STENDRA at doses of 50 mg, 100 mg, and 200 mg demonstrated statistically significant improvement in all 3 primary efficacy variables relative to placebo (see Table 7).

 Efficacy Variables in General ED Population (Study 1)